-PART E: Policy a) REGULATORY FRAMEWORK
+PART E: Policy

+a) REGULATORY FRAMEWORK

-The same regulation for GE plants is applied for the commercialization of GE livestock animals and insects.
+Japanese regulators apply the same regulation for GE plants to the commercialization of GE livestock animals and insects.
 For production or environmental release of GE animals, MAFF's "Law Concerning the Conservation and Sustainable Use of Biological Diversity through Regulations on the Use of Living Modified Organisms" will be applied, as Japan ratified the Cartagena Protocol on Biosafety in 2003.
 The Food Sanitation Act, under MHLW's supervision, will cover the food safety aspect of GE animals.